 Update Your Programs, Browser, and Laptop Security Software

 Most people automatically turn off all updates in order not to waste traffic and battery levels.
 It is partly reasonable, but you should always download major updates.
 The fact is that hackers are constantly looking for loopholes and security weaknesses in your operating system, browser, or software.
 This does not mean that your laptop is the number one goal.
-You should know that data theft brings cybercriminals billions of dollars annually.
+You should know that data theft brings cybercriminals and DNS Filtering billions of dollars annually.
 You only need to update your software in time.

 Schedule this procedure at night when you sleep.
 Then you don’t have to wait 30-40 minutes for your browser or operating system to install new components.
 Updates are very important when it comes to antivirus software.
 The point is that such programs work like a vaccine.